 1980: The Microsoft Softcard & RamCard

-The softcard, as evident, was a firmware that allowed CP/M to run on Apple computers.
+The soft card, as evident, was a firmware that allowed CP/M to run on Apple computers.

 To further enhance the performance of CP/M, Microsoft came up with Ramcard, too, in 1980.
 The RamCard was also used w/o Softcard to improve Apple’s functioning.

-1982: The Blue Eyed Mouse – First From Microsoft
+1982: The Blue-Eyed Mouse – First From Microsoft

 This was available with Microsoft Word – the Graphical Interface one.
-We can safely say that Microsoft introduced this mouse so that users can easily use its new GUI based programs.
+We can safely say that Microsoft introduced this mouse so that users can easily use its new GUI-based programs.
 Prior to this, there were mouse that had only one key to click.
 The mouse added support for context menus.
 It came with a floppy containing mouse driver and a manual (shown in green) that explained how to use the mouse.

 Microsoft Trackball 1.0: For Kids?!

 This too was released around the same time as the blue-eyed mouse but was basically for kids.
 Though not specifically mentioned, kids were the target as the ball was just big enough to fit into their tiny hands.
-This was a cursor navigation device that also served as a gaming peripheral
+This was a cursor navigation device that also served as gaming peripheral

 1983: Microsoft SystemCard To Boost IBM Performance

 The above is an advert released by Microsoft.
-I could not find the image of actual System Card on the Internet.
+I could not find the image of the actual System Card on the Internet.
 Maybe, if you search Gizmodo thoroughly, it might be hidden somewhere.
 Anyway, this card intended to save on the different slots available on IBM those days.
 The main function of the card was to increase RAM by 64KB while also allowing for a print spooler and some other tasks that would require separate chips otherwise.

 1988: Microsoft Mach 20 – Enhanced Windows on Early PCs

 There was a Microsoft Mach first, that was supplied as an add-on to IBM Machines running Windows 1.0 as the normal machines would not be able to handle the software smoothly.
-Until IBM came up with better machines to run Windows GUI, Mach and Mach 20 were added to the motherboard to enhance Windows experience on PCs.
+Until IBM came up with better machines to run Windows GUI, Mach and Mach 20 were added to the motherboard to enhance the Windows experience on PCs.